 You will also need 100MB free in

-/etc/selinux/configand follow the comments to change the default mode.
-Make sure you put a note on your SE Linux configuration in your journal!
+/etc/selinux/configand follow the comments to set the default mode.
+Make sure you note your SELinux configuration in your journal!

-A copy of your journal pages.
-You can send as email to (preferred).
+A copy of your journal pages and the answer to the question asked.
+Note you must submit for this assignment even if you did not reinstall!
+You can send your submission as email to (preferred).
 If email is a problem for some reason, you may turn in a hard-copy.
 In this case the pages should be readable, dated, and stapled together.
 Your name should appear on the first page.

 Don't turn in your whole journal, you will need to add to it every day in class!
 It is common in fact to keep the journal as a text file on the system (with a paper backup of course).